Chaitalykundu/Core-Subject/SQL/01-Introduction.md

 To build a web site that shows data from a database, you will need:

-- an RDBMS database program (i.e. MS Access, SQL Server, MySQL)
+- an RDBMS database program (i.e. MS Access, SQL Server, MySQL, pgadmin)

 - to use a server-side scripting language, like PHP or ASP
 - to use SQL to get the data you want